 Turn Off Water While Brushing Teeth

 Turning off running water while you brush your teeth could make a huge difference in your household water conservation!
 The same goes for washing your hands.
-Turning the water off while you scrub the germs off your hands can is a small, easy way to contribute to a decrease in water usage.
-Other ways include taking less showers and not flushing the toilet every time you use the restroom (within reason – always using your best judgment).
+Turning the water off while you scrub the germs off your hands is a small, easy way to contribute to a decrease in water usage.
+Other ways include taking fewer showers and not flushing the toilet every time you use the restroom (within reason – always using your best judgment).
 Only run your washing machine or dishwasher when it is full.
 Don’t rinse your dishes too much before they go in the dishwasher – let the dishwasher do what it’s made to do!
 Running to water to rinse the dishes only wastes water.
 Another simple solution is to wear your clothes more than once.

 Collect Water From Your Shower for Your Plants